top of page

 Prerequisites

-Students should have taken the courses listed in here, or have equivalent knowledge in algorithms, data structures, relational algebra, SQL, and operating systems.
-Hands-on experience with C/C++, Java or Python is also required.
-Ideally, students should also have taken a course similar to CSC2525H/CSC443H.
+Students should have taken the courses listed in here, or have equivalent knowledge in algorithms, data structures, SQL, and operating systems.
+Hands-on experience with a low-level high-performance programming language like C/C++, Rust or Java is also required.
+Ideally, students should also have taken a course similar to CSC443/CSC2234: Database System Technology, and be familiar with indexing and filter data structures, buffer pools, page layout, table layouts, and detailed knowledge of the memory hierarchy.
+However, CSC443 is not required and there will be opportunities to catch up on this material.

 Academic Integrity